2019 CPBL Season

 Free Agency, International Free Agency

 The FA system was implemented in 2010.
-Players with nine years of service will be granted free agency.
-Players with three years of service will be eligible to file for international free agency status with the consent of the player’s club.
+Players with nine years of service will be granted free agency (Eight years for those completed university).
+Players with three years of service will be eligible to file for international free agency status with the consent of the player’s team.

 2018 Attendance Review